2022 Business/Corporate Communications Degree Guide

 Getting Accepted Into a Business/Corporate Communications Program

 A high school diploma or equivalent is typically required for most business communications degree programs and many students will need a minimum GPA and SAT/ACT score depending on the school.
-In addition to these basic business/corporate communications program qualifications, to serve in some business communications careers, special certification may be required outside of your degree.
+Once you obtain your degree, additional business communications certifications required to pursue a career in this field.

 |Degree||Credit Requirements||Typical Program Length|